PrabhatManish/CaseStudy-DevOps/README.md

 =============================

-Hi Everyone,
+Hi Shark,

-this is for first case study in module 3.
+this repository  is for case study in different git Module.

 =============================